 The cleanse is an optional part of the Candida Diet anyway, but for pregnant women it should absolutely be avoided.
 Your baby’s health is the most important thing during your pregnancy, so your Candida treatment will have to wait.
 During the cleanse your calorie intake may be significantly reduced.
 This may only be for a week, but the growing fetus inside you needs all the nutritional support you can give it.
 So give the cleanse a miss for now – you will have plenty of time to do it after your little one has arrived.

 There are other, more gentle, ways to cleanse your system without taking supplements or doing a cleanse.
 Massage (either by a professional or by your spouse/partner) can improve your blood flow and help to expel toxins faster.
 Breathing exercises, similar to the ones you use in your pre-natal classes, can do much the same thing.
 Skin brushing is a relaxing way to improve your lymphatic and blood circulation.
 And lastly, warm baths are a great way to relax, ease away those pregnancy-related aches and pains, and maybe even detox a little too.

 Note that some of the alternative cleansing techniques that we mention elsewhere on this site are not suitable for pregnant women.
 High temperatures during the first trimester have been shown to increase the risk of birth defects, so don’t be tempted to go in the sauna.
 The same applies to contrast showers, where the rapid changes in temperature can put your body under too much additional stress.

-For lots more information on the symptoms, causes and treatment of Candida, take a look at my Ultimate Candida Diet treatment plan.
+For lots more information on how to manage Candida during your pregnancy, along with the full lists of foods to eat and avoid, take a look at our Ultimate Candida Diet treatment plan.